WALLFLOWER Overview Information

 Wallflower contains ingredients that might affect the heart.

-Wallflower seems to be UNSAFE.
+When taken by mouth: Wallflower is POSSIBLY UNSAFE.
 It might cause side effects including heart problems.

 Digoxin (Lanoxin) helps the heart beat more strongly.
 Wallflower also seems to affect the heart.
 Taking wallflower along with digoxin can increase the effects of digoxin and increase the risk of side effects.
 Do not take wallflower if you are taking digoxin (Lanoxin) without talking to your healthcare professional.